JulianCedric/JulianCedric/README.md

 ## Hi there!

-A seasoned professional with over a decade of Customer Success and Sales experience in the Silicon Valley, NYC, and Austin tech scenes.
-Passionate about all things EdTech, AI, AR, and personal & professional development.
+Seasoned professional with over 10 years of experience supporting customers and selling SaaS products and educational services in Silicon Valley, Austin, and NYC tech environments.
+Passionate about all things Customer Success, AI, and personal & professional development.
+A coding bootcamp graduate, eager to leverage extensive consulting experience and technical skills to optimize processes, drive customer-centric innovations, and help customers achieve their business goals.

 --
 Technical Skills: